G

 There are six subspecies of golden eagle.

-The golden eagle (Aquila chrysaetos) is from the Accipitridae family and contains diurnal birds of prey with strongly hooked bills and varied diets.
+The golden eagle (Aquila chrysaetos) is from the Accipitridae family, which contains diurnal birds of prey with strongly hooked bills and varied diets.
 The Aquila genus is a group of true eagles.
-The name is Latin for “eagle” and “dark in colour.”
+The name is Latin for “eagle” and “dark in color”.
 Chrysaetos is Ancient Greek for “gold” and “eagle.”
-There are six recognized golden eagle subspecies.

 There are six subspecies of the golden eagle, including:

-• The European golden eagle (Aquila chrysaetos chrysaetos): This subspecies is found throughout Europe and even as far as Kazakshstan and Iran.
+• The European golden eagle (Aquila chrysaetos chrysaetos): This subspecies is found throughout Europe and even as far as Kazakhstan and Iran.

 • The Iberian golden eagle (Aquila chrysaetos homeyeri): This subspecies calls the Iberian Peninsula home.
 It can also be found in Ethiopia, Morocco, Tunisia, Kazakhstan, and Iran.